patatetom/ideapad100s/README.md

 ## prerequisites

-- a fairly recent and functional GNU/Linux system *(here an ArchLinux with a root account)*
+- a fairly recent and functional GNU/Linux system *(here an ArchLinux)*
 - a USB flash drive with a capacity of at least 2Gb *(here a 16Gb available from /dev/sdx)*
 - the [latest release](https://github.com/SwagArch/swagarch-build/releases/latest) of SwagArch *(here 18.03)*
 - the [bootia32.efi](https://github.com/patatetom/ideapad100s/raw/master/bootia32.efi) bootloader available above